-Coffee has the same flavor profile with slight acidic characters, bitterness, and less sweetness.
+Coffee has the same flavor profile with slightly acidic characters, bitterness, and less sweetness.
 In addition, coffee is more fruity than cacao beans.
-A six-ounce hot cocoa beverage has only 5mg caffeine or even less.
+A six-ounce hot cocoa beverage has only 5mg of caffeine or even less.

 Many big tea companies use Acorn as the main component while producing coffee-like beverages.
 Acorn, when mixed with other coffee-like elements, creates some of the best coffee substitutes.

 After leaching, acorn sweetness can be compared to maple syrup, and its bitterness is mute but visible.
 Luckily, Acorn is 100% caffeine-free, and you can consume and brew it just like coffee.

 Chicory has a profound history of being used as a coffee substitute.
 Chicory roots are dried and crushed to give away a similar appearance, just like tea.
 To this date, french breweries still use chicory to add to the taste of the coffee.

 Chicory has a darker and more robust taste compared to dandelion roots.
 Dandelion roots are another substitute for coffee and belong to the same family as the chicory)